Douglas-fir beetle management

 - Stand susceptibility

-- Infestation history.
+- Infestation history

-All trees containing beetles should be harvested and milled before adults emerge in the spring.
+All trees containing live beetles should be harvested and processed before adults emerge in the spring.

 Trap trees are large, healthy Douglas-fir trees are felled into to attract and absorb emerging beetles.
 They must be removed and processed before adult beetles emerge in the spring.

 Single infested trees can be removed when the infestation is small and localized.
 Single trees or small groups of infested trees can also felled and burned in place.

 Hazard rating identifies stands where substantial losses can be expected if an outbreak occurs, and which are highly susceptible to attack.
 Once all Douglas-fir stands in an area have been rated, resources can be directed to those with the highest hazard, so losses can be minimized.
 Hazard rating considers stand age, host tree size, stand density, elevation, and other factors.